tameemi/altv-ingame-editor/README.md

 ### Prerequisites
 * [Alt:V MP](https://altv.mp/#/) - The client to login into the server.
+* Create a folder called "editor" and place it in resources.
+* Edit server.cfg and add "editor" to resources.

 **NOTE:** This project has only been tested with Windows environments.